hlynch/Biometry2022/docs/Week-11-lab.md

 Single-factor ANOVA
 ------------

-Let's review the model referrred to as a single-factor ANOVA
+Let's review the model referred to as a single-factor ANOVA

 $$
 Y_{ij}=\mu + A_{i} + \epsilon_{ij}